 #1.
 Maintain High Hygiene Standards

-When it comes to hygiene in your physical therapy practice, washed hands aren’t nearly enough.
+When it comes to infection control in your physical therapy practice, washed hands aren't nearly enough.
+The guidelines for healthcare cleanliness are rigorous and require active management.

-That is why, if you want your physical therapy practice to stay up to par with hygiene standards, you first have to make sure you stay informed about the latest hygiene recommendations.
+If you want your physical therapy practice to stay up to par with hygiene standards, you have to make sure you stay informed about the latest recommendations.
+Research and apply national hygiene protocols to your physical therapy practice, such as those listed in CDC's Guide to Infection Prevention For Outpatient Settings.

 #2.
 Motivate Your Employees